 Revaluations will continue to be undertaken at least three yearly in line with the current revaluation cycle of the Company.
+The last revaluation was as at 30 June 2023.

 Refer to Note 21 for further details on the allocation of buildings.